February 1, 2021

 Myanmar migrant workers in Thailand not invited to first social security board election

-Bangkok – On Dec.
-24 Thailand will host its first social security board election.
+BANGKOK, THAILAND // On Dec.
+24, the Southeast Asian country will host its first social security board election.
 Close to one million workers from Myanmar, who contribute equally to this multi-million dollar fund, are not allowed to participate.
 But a Thai migrant worker rights advocate is running to represent Myanmar nationals.

 DECEMBER 20, 2023